Navigation

 • Funeral expenses in fatal cases

-Some drivers carry optional additional PIP (APIP) coverage, which increases available benefits beyond the $50,000 statutory minimum.
-In serious accidents involving surgery, extended physical therapy, neurological treatment, or prolonged disability, these additional coverages can be very important.
+Some drivers carry optional Additional PIP (APIP) coverage, which raises the available benefits above the $50,000 statutory minimum.
+If your injuries involve surgery, extended physical therapy, neurological care, or a prolonged disability, that extra coverage can matter a great deal.

 Unlike a bodily injury lawsuit, No-Fault benefits are paid regardless of fault.
 Even if another driver was clearly negligent, your own insurance policy is typically the first source of payment for medical bills and lost wages.

-One of the first steps we take when handling a No-Fault claim is reviewing your automobile insurance policy, specifically your Declarations Page, often referred to as the “Dec Page.”
+One of the first things we do when handling a No-Fault claim for a Long Island client is pull the automobile insurance policy and review the Declarations Page, which most people call the “Dec Page.”

 The Declarations Page is a summary sheet issued by your insurance carrier.
 It outlines: